muflone/pulldocker/README.md

 The `TAGS` argument can be used to deploy the update only when the latest commit matches a tag.
 The tag specification can be `'*'` to indicate any tag available or a *regex* (Regular expression) can be used to match the available tags.
-For example the following: `TAGS: '0\.[1-9]\.*'` will only match the tags starting with 0.1.x up to 0.9.x and it would exclude the tags with 0.0.x.
+For example, the following: `TAGS: '0\.[1-9]\.*'` will only match the tags starting with 0.1.x up to 0.9.x, and it would exclude the tags with 0.0.x.

 If no tags are specified, any available commit newer than the current commit will issue the deployment.